steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Code+your+first+plug-in.md

 if (data.numInputs == 0 || data.numSamples == 0)
     return kResultOk;

-//--- Here you have to implement your processing int32 numChannels = data.inputs[0].numChannels;
+//--- Here, you have to implement your processing int32 numChannels = data.inputs[0].numChannels;

 //---get audio buffers using helper-functions(vstaudioprocessoralgo.h)-------------